-Make sure the raised top section of the gel boot is aligned with the back of the leg
+Make sure the raised top section of the gel boot is aligned with the back of the horse’s leg

-Tighten after a couple of minutes to ensure the boot is secure to the leg as the Gel will soften once strapped on.
+Do not cup underneath the fetlock with the bottom strap.
+Instead, place around the fetlock for the best uniform compression.
+Tighten after a couple of minutes to ensure the cooling boot is secure to the horse’s leg as the gel will soften once strapped on.

 If your horse is uncomfortable with wearing boots or bandages and kicks out or significantly curls the fetlock joint when applying ice wraps or cooling boots, you may run the risk of splitting Cryochaps.
 It is strongly advised to monitor the horse on the first few ice wrap applications to make sure they are comfortable.
 Place the Cryochaps cooling wraps as high up the leg as feasible on the first few applications.
 Also, do not ‘cup’ the fetlock with the bottom strap.
 Instead, place around the fetlock.
 If significant force is applied by mistake to the wrap, you could see signs of the gel leaking out.
 It is non toxic so do not panic.
 However, you could void the warranty.
 Apply with care until your horse is relaxed enough to wear an ice wrap!